Oakland Puzzle Company

 - Low dust

-Eco-Friendly
+Eco-Friendly Packaging

 Why You’ll Love It

-- Mindful, screen-free relaxation
+- Encourages mindful, screen-free relaxation and quality downtime

-- Supports local artists and small businesses
+- Supports local artists and small businesses with every purchase

-- Includes a printed reference image
+- Includes a high-quality printed reference image for easy puzzling

 About the Puzzle